 State of Concept announces the first solo exhibition of Vietnamese artist and scholar Trinh T. Minh-ha.
 Minh-ha, a hugely influential writer, theorist and filmmaker in the fields of feminism and postcolonial studies.
-She willpresent three films from her filmography in thisexhibition.
-The artisthas consistently challenged the traditional documentary format and has been deconstructing normative ways of looking at different cultures, whilst being dedicated to questioning totalizing systems of knowledge and categories of identity.
+In Assume your own representative space, she will present three films from her filmography.
+The artist has consistently challenged the traditional documentary format and has been deconstructing normative ways of looking at different cultures, whilst being dedicated to questioning totalizing systems of knowledge and categories of identity.
 She considers each work to exist as a “boundary event,” eluding labels such as documentary, fiction or experimental film, instead positioning her work between these designations.

-Lastly, her newest work Forgetting Vietnam (2016), resently presented at the TATE in London, is a lyrical essay that combines myths, performance, images of contemporary Vietnamese life, and explorations of cultural re-memory.
-Building off the elements that form the Vietnamese term “country” as existing between land and water, Forgetting Vietnamexplores how local inhabitants, immigrants, and veterans understand and remember.
-A developing, ongoing conversation between myth and the 40th anniversary of the Vietnam Warproceeds throughout the film.
+Lastly, her newest work Forgetting Vietnam (2016), recently presented at the TATE in London, is a lyrical essay that combines myths, performance, images of contemporary Vietnamese life, and explorations of cultural re-memory.
+Building off the elements that form the Vietnamese term “country” as existing between land and water, Forgetting Vietnam explores how local inhabitants, immigrants, and veterans understand and remember.
+A developing, ongoing conversation between myth and the 40th anniversary of the Vietnam War proceeds throughout the film.
 The film was shot in 1995 on HI-8 and in 2012 in both HD and SD video.
-The editing together of these two different formats works within the film to question the concepts of linear time and “progress.”
+The editing together of these two different formats works within the film to question the concepts of linear time and “progress”.
 With the support of Outset Greece.